MaoHuPi/blogTemplate_thread/README.md

 	2. Added article search function.
 	3. Added waving animation for interactive characters.
 	4. Change the documentation location.
-* v1.0.4 2023/09/10 Article running version and preview correction
+* v1.0.4 2023/09/10 Article running version and preview correction.
-	1. Modify the copied system prompt into a floating prompt box
+	1. Modify the copied system prompt into a floating prompt box.
 	2. Fixed the missing scope of label categories such as hljs-mark (caused by v1.0.2).
+* v1.0.5 2023/09/10 Improve user experience.
+	1. Fixed the problem that the article search field is empty after re-entering the page (caused by v1.0.3).

 TODO
 ----